100% NO SPAM GUARANTEE

 The night is dark but the moon is bright.
 Why am I saying this?
-Because you are tented to overexpose the moon due of the darkness of the night, and since for this shot, if it’s full moon, you want to see the dark sports, or, if it’s not full moon but rather half moon (and I recommend so), you want to see craters.
+Because you are tented to overexpose the moon due of the darkness of the night, and since for this shot, if its full moon, you want to see the dark sports, or, if its not full moon but rather half moon (and I recommend so), you want to see craters.

-The camera i used is poor for this kind of things:
+The camera I used is poor for this kind of things:

 Canon Powershot A520